 intersecting the beans.

 Fixed handling of subdrawings with relative path in Java in a case

-for the main drawing.
+file-based URL for the main drawing.

 Fixed multiple choice list selection in C# version of the GLG.

 Fixed rendering of a chart legend containing lines with no labels,